Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Arthrodesis rate

-The number and percent of lateral mass and interbody fusions that received a Bridwell Grade I (complete fusion) at each time interval are recorded in Tables 4,5.
-About 23.3% of fusions were classified as a Bridwell Grade I at 3 months, 70.9% at 6 months, and 92.8% at 1 year.
-At the 1-year timepoint, all remaining unfused fusions were a Bridwell Grade II.
+The number and percent of lateral mass and interbody fusions that received a Bridwell Grade I (complete fusion) at each time interval are recorded in Table 5 and Table 6, respectively.
+At the 1-year time point, successful interbody fusion occurred in 92% of all levels.
+For lateral mass fusions, 78% of all levels were fused at the 1-year time point.
+Furthermore, all remaining unfused fusions were a Bridwell Grade II.
 There was a significant difference between each time interval in the fusion gradings according to the Kruskal Wallis test (Figures 1,2).

 Table 5